the main Central Park Church of Christ page.

 3

-NOTE: by “under the earth” it does not mean in a coal mine, it implies Hades, the proverbial “abode of the dead”, which has always been 'down yonder', and we'll meet the caretaker thereof in an upcoming chapter.
+NOTE: by "under the earth" it does not mean in a coal mine.
+It implies Hades, the proverbial "abode of the dead", which has always been 'down yonder', and we'll meet the caretaker thereof in an upcoming chapter.

 As those around the scene could not open the scroll, they also could not read the contents.